 This ambient air quality monitoring method is an Australian and USEPA Standard method and the high volume sampler is operated accordingly.
 Two instruments are currently operated on a one-day-in-three 12:00 pm to 12:00 pm sampling basis.
-One high volume sampler was located at Wainuiomata Bowling Club from September 2000 through to October 2003 and the other has been co-located alongside the monitoring station at Wairarapa College, Masterton.
+One high volume sampler has been located at Wainuiomata Bowling Club since September 2000 and the other has been co-located alongside the monitoring station at Wairarapa College, Masterton.